tmapp747/Innoteam/README.md

-# AI Crew for Landing Pages
+# Innodev Crew for Website Development
 ## Introduction
-This project is an example using the CrewAI framework to automate the process of creating landing pages from a single idea.
+This project is an example using the Innodev Team framework to automate the process of creating landing pages from a single idea.
 CrewAI orchestrates autonomous AI agents, enabling them to collaborate and execute complex tasks efficiently.

 *Disclaimer: Templates are not inlcuded as they are Tailwind templates.
 Place Tailwind individual template folders in `./templates`, if you have a lincese you can download them at (https://tailwindui.com/templates), their references are at `config/templates.json`, this was not tested this with other templates, prompts in `tasks.py` might require some changes for that to work.*